babelsociety/website/content/manifesto/index.md

 It will be beneficial to set up organized travels, especially in countries where the language barrier could lead to problems, or in those having more stringent access regulations.
 That's said, each member must be given free choice on how to organize the trip as they see fit.

-At first, the possibility of travel will likely be subject to [waiting lists](#waiting-lists), where those who have made fewer trips should have higher priority.
+At first, the possibility of travel will likely be subject to [waiting lists](@/blog/in-depth-economy/index.md#waiting-lists), where those who have made fewer trips should have higher priority.
 During the distribution of resources it is always good to invest in this aspect.

-## Children
-The world we live in is vast and abundant in resources, but nothing is infinite.
-It is important to understand that greater the society size and greater the production processes must be to ensure that everyone can live a dignified life.

-That's why we must be conscientious in having children.

-The computer system gives us easy access to the total number of people present and also to the average age of each member, so a system could be set up to regulate birthrate based on a [waiting list](#waiting-lists).

-Unexpected pregnancy will be subject to a [rehabilitation program](#rehabilitation-programs) to better understand the importance of resources and protected sex.
-Obviously the pregnancy can be carried out without any repercussions.
-Abortion will also be an option and it will be up to the woman to decide, perhaps counseled by an expert.

-Parenting is one of the most complex of all activities, that's why it will be very important for each new parent to periodically undertake [courses](#education) to better understand how they can support their child.

 # Technology

 At the heart of Babel Society is a technological revolution that aims to give as much visibility and power as possible to every member of society.

-Each technological component will be created following the philosophy of [Free Open Source Software](https://en.wikipedia.org/wiki/Free_and_open-source_software), which is one of the most successful forms of collaboration.
+Each technological component is created following the philosophy of [Free Open Source Software](https://en.wikipedia.org/wiki/Free_and_open-source_software), which is one of the most successful forms of collaboration.
 This means that:

 - Every detail of the system can be scrutinized by anyone
-- Every part will be usable and modifiable by anyone
+- Every part is usable and modifiable by anyone
-- Everyone can contribute to the improvement of it
+- Everyone can help improve it

-Over the years it has been shown that the technologies thus developed tend to be among the safest and most reliable as they are for all to see, and it is therefore more likely that flaws or incorrect behaviors will be identified and corrected.
+Over the years it has been shown that the technologies thus developed tend to be among the safest and most reliable because it is more likely that flaws or incorrect behaviors are identified and corrected.

 Technology advancement becomes an ally that can improve our lives rather than making them worse.

 All technologies as well as being free will have to be as decentralized as possible.
 We aim for a distributed infrastructure in which every member holds a piece of the puzzle.

-This characteristic will make the system highly resilient to external attacks and is in line with the underlying philosophy of the Internet and Babel Society itself.
+Decentralization is what makes a system highly resilient to external attacks and is in line with the underlying philosophy of the Internet and Babel itself.

 ## App

 The App is a smartphone application that will also provide a two-factor authentication, verify the person identity and provide access to all other technological tools available.

-## Wallet
+## Tracker

-It's an application used to manage your personal resources and for buying products, well integrated in the App and with the E-commerce.
-Please have a look at [Consumption](#consumption) for more detailed information.
+It's an application used to keep track of how much we consumed and of our [soft limits](@/blog/in-depth-economy/index.md#soft-limits), well integrated in the App and with the E-commerce.

 ## E-commerce

-Central place where all products available in the society will be stored.
-Each product will have detailed information in its production, if it is produced by the society itself, if we can buy it in the area nearby us and many more.
-We expect that most products will be available for delivery.
+Central place where all products available in the society are stored.
+Each product page have detailed information on its production, where we can buy it, and much more.
+We expect most products to be available for delivery.

-It will be seamlessly integrated with Wallet.

 ## Virtual Forum